Osferay/NilGroups/README.md

 # Contents

+- taugrp.gd:    Definition of the functions
 - general.gi:   Offers some functions that are general for the other files.
-- exam.gi       Functions to generate some minimal T-groups.
+- exam.gi:      Functions to generate some minimal T-groups.
-- series.gi     Functions to generate the isolator series of a T-group.
+- series.gi:    Functions to generate the isolator series of a T-group.
-- iso.gi        Functions to check if two T-groups are isomorphic (**CURRENTLY NON WORIKING**).
+- iso.gi:       Functions to check if two T-groups are isomorphic (**CURRENTLY NON WORIKING**).
-- conjugacy.gi  **WORKS FOR ALL NILPOTENT GROUPS.** Functions to solve the following problems:
+- conjugacy.gi: **WORKS FOR ALL NILPOTENT GROUPS.** Functions to solve the following problems:
   - Centralizer problem.
 CentralizerNilGroup(G, elms)
   - Conjugacy problem.
 IsConjugateNilGroup(G, g, h)
   - Canonical conjugate.
 CanonicalConjugateNilGroup(G, elms)
   - Normalizer problem.
 NormalizerNilGroup(G, U)
   - Subgroup Conjugacy problem.
 IsConjugateSubgroupsNilGroup(G, U, V)
-- deprecated.gi Functions that are no longer used but can be recovered if necessary.
+- deprecated.gi: Functions that are no longer used but can be recovered if necessary.

 # Cites